 Car accidents in Miami, Florida, can result in painful injuries and financial hardships for those involved.
 You deserve to be compensated for the damages caused by a reckless driver.
 However, it could be difficult to recover fair compensation when you have a pre-existing injury.

 Our Miami car accident attorneys are passionate about defending the rights of accident victims throughout Miami-Dade County.
 We work to get you the maximum compensation available for your case.

-When you hire Shaked Law Firm to handle your case, you can expect us to:
+When you hire Shaked Law Personal Injury Lawyers to handle your case, you can expect us to:

 - Address your pre-existing injury and gather evidence to prove that the car accident aggravated a pre-existing injury and caused new injuries

 - Investigate the car crash to gather evidence proving the other driver was at-fault